-We recommend that you migrate over a local area network when possible.
-You can migrate over the Internet or a WAN but the connection speed will be much slower.
-Sometimes migrations over the internet will cause excessive timeouts because it is slower or internet connections are not always reliable.
+- Convert over a local area network when possible.
+You can convert over the Internet or a WAN but the connection speed will be much slower.
+Sometimes, Internet migrations will cause excessive timeouts because it is slower or Internet connections are not always reliable.
 If that happens then use the /TO <n> switch option.
-This switch tells Transend Migrator to wait longer for a response (see help file).
+This switch tells Transend Migrator to wait longer for a response (see help file). - Your IMAP server could require SSL protection.
+If this is the case then use the /SSL switch or enter the secure port on the IP Address or DNS name.